 The body of John Smith was found inside a house on Campbell Drive on the afternoon Friday, July 29.

 Police believe the 55-year-old may have been involved in a dispute in Staveley earlier on the Friday before what they describe as his 'sudden death'.

 Following the incident in Staveley, officers arrested three people on suspicion of manslaughter.

-A Derbyshire police spokesman said: "After consultation with the Crown Prosecution Service (CPS), all those arrested have been released without charge and there will be no further action.
+Today, a Derbyshire police spokesman said: "After consultation with the Crown Prosecution Service (CPS), all those arrested have been released without charge and there will be no further action."

 After Mr Smith died, Barrow Hill resident Lousie Slater said: "He was a lovely bloke.